OpenSimulationInterface/osi-documentation/osi-model-packaging/README.rst

--  Unless the causality and variability combination of the actual variables precludes this (i.e. for fixed or tunable calculatedParameters), the variables MUST have a start value of 0, indicating that no valid binary data buffer is available.
+-  Unless the causality and variability combination of the actual variables precludes this (i.e. for fixed or tunable calculatedParameter), the variables MUST have a start value of 0, indicating that no valid binary data buffer is available.

    Model FMUs MUST interpret values of 0 for either the base address